 I’ll give a little more detail if you want, though.
 The shelves really easy to remove, and once I had them out I gave the interior of the cabinet a nice little scrub down.
 I originally planned on painting the inside a cute color, but it’s a really shiny and smooth surface and I didn’t think it would take paint well (especially since it’ll see a lot of wear and tear as I hang things, move stuff around, and add stuff to it).
 So, I left it plain – and I think it still looks pretty dang cute.

-I used these little Command hooks to hang my necklaces.
+I used these little Command hooks to hang my necklaces in the cabinet.
 They came in a pack of 9, and I used 8 of them – I let them sit overnight before I hung anything on them to be sure that they were really stuck on there.
 Then, I just added in my necklaces!

 It is so much easier for me to access my necklaces now, and I love how it’s so unobtrusive in the room – if I close the door you can’t even tell it’s there.
 Score!